 Elegant styling; impressive power and handling ability; first-rate luxury trappings; off-road prowess; diesel engine option

-Cavelike interior; big blind spot over driver's shoulder; poor fuel economy with the V8; can feel like a bull in a china shop in crowded confines
+Cavelike interior; big blind spot over driver's shoulder; finicky touchscreen for the navigation system; poor fuel economy on the V8.

 Go with the HSE and either the supercharged or turbodiesel V6, then load it up with option packages.
 You'll save a ton of cash, get better fuel economy than with the V8 and still have a very enjoyable SUV that will impress your friends and family.
-Want something with sportier intentions?
-The Dynamic trims are your best bet.
 Find a Land Rover Range Rover Sport for sale

-The Land Rover Range Rover Sport comes in six trims, each with their own optional upgrades: SE, HSE, Dynamic, Supercharged, Autobiography and SVR.
+The Land Rover Range Rover Sport comes in five trims, each with their own optional upgrades: SE, HSE, Supercharged, Autobiography and SVR.

-The base SE ($66,645) includes a supercharged V6 engine, an 8-speed automatic transmission, all-wheel drive with adjustable Terrain Response settings, an air suspension with Automatic Access Height, front and rear parking sensors, lane-departure warning with autonomous emergency braking, 14-way power front seats, power-folding and heated side mirrors with a reverse tilt-down feature, rain-sensing wipers, keyless entry, a rearview camera, HID headlights, leather seating, dual-zone automatic climate control, a power tilt-telescopic steering wheel, a power rear lift gate, 19-in alloy wheels, 8-speaker audio with 10.2-in touchscreen navigation, InControl Remote & Protect, Bluetooth and USB/iPod support.
+The base SE ($64,275) includes a supercharged V6 engine, an 8-speed automatic transmission, all-wheel drive with adjustable Terrain Response settings, air suspension with Automatic Access Height, front and rear parking sensors, 14-way power front seats, power-folding and heated side mirrors with reverse tilt-down feature, rain-sensing wipers, keyless entry, a rearview camera, HID headlights, leather seating, dual-zone automatic temperature control, a power tilt-telescopic steering wheel, a power rear lift gate, 19-inch alloy wheels, 8-speaker audio with touchscreen navigation, InControl Remote & Protect, Bluetooth and USB/iPod support.

-The HSE ($71,645) adds perforated leather seats, fog lights, 20-in alloy wheels, heated front seats, a fixed panoramic sunroof and a chrome grille and fender vents.
+The HSE ($70,945) adds perforated leather seats, fog lights, 20-in alloy wheels, heated front seats, a fixed panoramic sunroof and chrome grille and fender vents.

-The Supercharged ($81,645) brings a 5.0-liter supercharged V8 engine, a sliding panoramic sunroof, a more sophisticated Terrain Response 2 all-wheel-drive system, All-Terrain Progress Control, Dynamic Response with lean control, a Dynamic Active Rear Locking Differential and Adaptive Dynamics with variable damper control.
+The Supercharged ($80,945) brings a 5.0-liter supercharged V8 engine, sliding panoramic sunroof, a more sophisticated Terrain Response 2 all-wheel-drive system, All-Terrain Progress Control, Dynamic Response with lean control, Dynamic Active Rear Locking Differential and Adaptive Dynamics with variable damper control.

-The performance-oriented SVR ($112,345) brings more horsepower, a recalibrated sport suspension, an electronically-controlled active 2-stage exhaust, adaptive HID headlights, unique sport seats and interior trim, a recalibrated locking rear differential, 6-piston Brembo brakes, aggressive bumper and front fascia design and revised electric power steering.
+The performance-oriented SVR ($112,345) brings more hp, a recalibrated sport suspension, electronically-controlled active two-stage exhaust, adaptive HID headlights, unique sport seats and interior trim, recalibrated locking rear differential, six-piston Brembo brakes, aggressive bumper and front fascia design and revised electric power steering.

 Many of the Autobiography's standard features can be found in options packages on the other trims.
-The Third Row Seating package adds powered 5+2 seating plus a tire-repair system and 20-in wheels, while the Climate Comfort and Visibility package adds fog lights, adaptive headlights, a blind spot monitoring system, rear-traffic detection, heated front and rear seats, a heated steering wheel and heated windshield wipers.
+The 5+2 package adds a third-row seat, while the Front Climate Comfort and Visibility package adds fog lights, adaptive headlights, a blind-spot monitor, rear traffic detection, heated front and rear seats, a heated steering wheel and heated windshield wipers.
 The Extra Duty package adds the Terrain Response 2 system.
-The Driver Assistance package brings a head-up display, traffic-sign recognition software, Park Distance Control, lane-departure warning and Wi-Fi.
-The Vision and Assistance package includes a surround-vision camera, soft-closing doors and a TFT Virtual Instrument Display.
+The Driver Assistance package brings a head-up display, traffic sign recognition software, Park Distance Control, lane-departure warning and WiFi.
 Individual options include adaptive cruise control, a sliding panoramic sunroof and 20- and 21-in wheels.

 |Basic||4 Years/50,000 Miles|